-The unusual thing about working part-time as a dad is that no one expects it.
+The unusual thing about working part-time as a dad is that at first, no one expects it.
 They also don’t know how to deal with it.
-I’m pretty sure mums have been through the same problems for a while now, of being given a full-time amount of work to do for less pay; of people getting annoyed because you’re not there every day of the week; co-workers getting a little irritated when you have to change plans at short notice to pick up your sick toddler from day-care.
-The only added thing for doing this as a dad is that now no-one’s expecting it, and they haven’t yet learnt that it’s not ok to make all these things clear.
+I’m pretty sure mums have been through the same issues for every part-time worker for a while now, of being given a full-time amount of work to do for less pay; of people getting annoyed because you’re not there every day of the week; co-workers getting a little irritated when you have to change plans at short notice to pick up your sick toddler from day-care.
+The only added thing for doing this as a dad is that no-one’s expecting it, and they haven’t yet learnt that it’s not ok to make all these things clear.
 The evidence for this extra dad-bias is mounting.

-The weirdest comments I’ve had were challenging my commitment to work, and whether it was really my ‘priority’ any longer.
-This is outright prejudice.
-In the same conversation, I was told that ‘before parental leave, you showed leadership in your area’.
+I've not had it as bad as some of the dads in these studies, but as things were settling down and people were a bit disorientated, I’ve had comments challenging my commitment to work, and whether it was really my ‘priority’ any longer.
+I’ve also been told that ‘before parental leave you showed leadership in your area.
 But after you became a parent, that’s become less clear’… Wait, I was a parent for 6 months before I went on parental leave, and you never complained then.
 You mean after I took 7 months of parental leave?
-After only 13 working days in a completely new job I was told that I wasn’t performing like I use to, ‘although this had improved recently’.
-You mean 4 working days ago I started to get to grips with a new job?
-Several rather unsubtle hints have been made about my work pattern and the impact this will have on my career.

-The thing is that since I’ve got into my new work area, I’ve become so much more productive than before Little Bear was born.
+The thing is that since I’ve come back to work, I’ve become so much more productive than before Little Bear was born.
 I’m doing what feels like a full 5-day week in 3, and really enjoying it too.
-I’ve even got some contradictory comments that management are really pleased with what I’m doing (despite being worried about my priorities?).
 Being responsible for a demanding yet fragile little terror makes you take on the world like you’ve never taken it on before.
 It’s worth saying it: I think parenting makes us better, not worse, workers.
 Whether they train us to have lightning fast reflexes because of their magnetic attraction to danger; they make us find monotonous basic tasks exciting; or they just force us to do and think about half a dozen things at once on almost no sleep, these little people are forging us into more efficient and more resilient employees.

 As for my changing priorities, people are right in one way.
 But my priorities changed from the day Little Bear was born.
 If there was a real choice between putting him over my job, of course I would, but I’ve not had to do that so far luckily.
 The only way my attitude to work has changed is that my mood is now stuck much more to his.
 It used to be that bad things as work meant a bad day, and good things a good day.
 But now, if Little Bear was tearful and clingy when I drop him off at nursery, whatever great things happen at work there’ll be a cloud over my head until I see him again.